Nnamdi004/momo-sms_analytics/README.md

 1. XML SMS data is ingested via an ETL pipeline
 2. Data is parsed, cleaned, and normalized
 3. Transactions are categorized (e.g., Incoming, Outgoing, Airtime, Fees)
-4. Clean data is stored in SQLite
+4. Clean data is stored in Mysql
 5. Aggregated analytics are exported as JSON
 6. Frontend dashboard visualizes insights using charts and tables